iurrieta/Arc-OSX-Icons/README.md

 ##

-### What will be installed?
+### What's included in the pack?

-The package consists of four elements each element has been packaged to create a preconfigured icon theme pack,and the contents of this package can be seen listed below.
+The icon pack consists of four elements each element has been packaged to create a preconfigured theme pack,the contents of which can be seen listed below.

 > **Arc-OSX-P** (light icon theme)